Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 In this section, we restrict to the leading order in the Coulomb region, which we expect to be a part of the memory.
 As we discussed, the Coulomb region is defined to contain outgoing gravitons with extremely soft, ${\cal O}(|x|^{-1})$, momenta, so a soft expansion of the source is justified.

 Before proceeding with the detailed calculation using the universal form of the soft expansion~\cite{Saha:2019tub}, let us discuss a scaling argument that indicates which NP scalars could potentially exhibit departure from the expected peeling property and the loop order at which this could occur.
-To this end, it is useful to inspect the source in momentum-transfer space and recall that the classical limit specifies the scaling of its $L$-loop component, $J^{\mu\nu}_L$, as \be (k, q_i)\rightarrow \lambda (k, q_i) \qquad J^{\mu\nu}_L(\lambda k, \lambda q_i) = \lambda^{L-2} J^{\mu\nu}_L(k, q_i), \ee where the scaling of an overall momentum conserving delta function, $\delta^{d}(q_1+q_2-k)$ is not included.
+To this end, it is useful to inspect the source in momentum-transfer space and recall that the classical limit specifies the scaling of its $L$-loop component, $J^{\mu\nu}_L$, as

+where the scaling of an overall momentum conserving delta function, $\delta^{d}(q_1+q_2-k)$ is not included.
 Then, position-space metric is given by the Fourier transforms over $k$ and $q_i$, together with the external graviton propagator.

+Restricting to the Coulomb and U-SE region, $\lambda = \r^{-1}$ we recall that, as discussed in Sec.~\ref{subsec:coulombregion}, to leading order we may ignore the Fourier phases; thus, the integration measure and additional factors bring an additional factor of $\lambda^{2d-4}$, leading altogether for the $L$-loop linearized Weyl tensor \eqref{eq:weyltensorformlin} to